Caitlin Clark's early play in WNBA will be her tryout for a roster spot on US Olympic women's team | TSN

 “You always want to introduce new players into the pool whether it’s for now or the future,” Rizzotti told The Associated Press.
 “We stick to our principles of talent, obviously, positional fit, loyalty and experience.
 It’s got to be a combination of an entire body of work.
 It’s still not going to be fair to some people.”

-Clark was invited to attend the U.S. training camp in Cleveland, but was unable to go because it was held during the Final Four and she was still competing for a national championship with Iowa.
-Attending the camp wasn't mandatory to make the team, but it certainly would have helped the NCAA all-time scoring leader show the selection committee she could hold her own against some of the best players in the world.
+Clark was invited to attend the U.S. training camp in Cleveland, but it was held during the Final Four when she was still competing for a national championship with Iowa.
+Attending the camp wasn't mandatory to make the team, but it certainly would have helped the NCAA Division I all-time scoring leader show the selection committee she could hold her own against some of the best players in the world.
 The camp in Cleveland was the last one the U.S. had before announcing its roster.

 The team will get together in Phoenix for a few days in July right before the Olympics, including playing an exhibition All-Star game against WNBA players.

-Note: This story has been corrected to show Clark is the NCAA Division I all-time scoring leader.